Accessibility of websites

 In 2019, the proportion of severely disabled people in the total population in Germany was 9.5%.
 This includes all people who have been officially recognized as having a degree of disability of at least 50%.
 We are legally obliged to provide accessible websites for these people!

-However, the number of people who benefit from accessibility is far greater, e.g. people
+But the number of people who benefit from accessibility is far greater, e.g. people

 • whose degree of impairment is not quite as severe,